heatheranndye/Math-Vote/README.md

 # Math-Vote
-programs for senior thesis on gerrymandering
-This is a tutorial on using R and Excel to examine gerrymandering in your community.
+Programs for an undergraduate class on gerrymandering This is a tutorial on using R and Excel to examine gerrymandering in your community.